 - Emotional response: to both the pain and interpersonal consequences (e.g., anxiety/fear/guilt/frustration/anger/depression)

-- Possible development of sexual development of sexual dysfunctions secondary to vulvar/vaginal pain: pain interferes with the sexual response cycle; possible disorders of desire, arousal, or orgasm; development of vaginismus
+- Possible development of sexual dysfunctions secondary to vulvar/vaginal pain: pain interferes with the sexual response cycle; possible disorders of desire, arousal, or orgasm; development of vaginismus

 Sex therapy can assist with the possible psychosomatic cause of vulvodynia, emotional distress and interpersonal conflict as a result of the dysfunction.